paulondc/kdeNeonDefaults/README.md

 - konversation

 ### Licensing
-kdeNeonDefaults is free software; you can redistribute it and/or modify it under the terms of the MIT License
+kdeNeonDefaults is free software; you can redistribute it and/or modify it under the terms of the MIT License.